 The St. Paul Hotel and St. Catherine University, Sept.
 21-23, 2017, Saint Paul, MN

 The Reception Study Society promotes informal and formal exchanges between scholars in several related fields: reader-response criticism and pedagogy, reception history, history of reading and the book, audience and communication studies, institutional studies, and gender, race, ethnic, sexuality, postcolonial, religious, and other studies.
-We welcome presentations on all aspects of reception studies, but this year we especially encourage papers and panels on the theme: “Feminist Reception: Celebrating Thirty Years,” which commemorates the Women’s March on Washington as well as the publication of books like Gender and Reading, the anthology by Beth Flynn and Patsy Schweickart, who will be speaking at the conference.
-(For printout or emailing, please use the PDF version of the CFP.)
+Our conference this year will incorporate a variety of aspects of reception studies, but our theme is “Feminist Reception: Celebrating Thirty Years,” which commemorates the Women’s March on Washington as well as the publication of books like Gender and Reading, the anthology by Beth Flynn and Patsy Schweickart, who will be speaking at the conference.

 Paula Rabinowitz, University of Minnesota

 "Scenes of Women Reading/Scenes of Reading Women: The paperback revolution and feminist consciousness"

 "Understanding Voters in a mediated world: Authoritarianism, Trust, Cynicism and Political Interest in Election 2016"

 Patsy Schweickart, Purdue University

 Conference participants are encouraged to create an account in order to gain access to special conference features such as communication with other participants, file exchange and more.
 Account holders can also pay their membership and registration online, and email their registration form to Dr. Philip Goldstein.
 Please contact us if you have any questions about membership or registration.
 Registration fees and membership dues: